playpauseandstop/bootstrapper/README.rst

       -r REQUIREMENTS, --requirements REQUIREMENTS
                             Path to requirements file.
 By default:
                             requirements.txt
+      -d, --install-dev-requirements
+                            Install prefixed or suffixed "dev" requirements after installation of original requirements file completed
+                            without errors.
+This flag makes sense only for bootstrapping projects and would be ignored for bootstrapping libraries.
       -C HOOK, --hook HOOK  Execute this hook after bootstrap process.
+      --ignore-activated    Ignore pre-activated virtualenv, like on Travis CI.
       --recreate            Recreate virtualenv on every run.
       -q, --quiet           Minimize output, show only error messages.